PVCreationsRBLX/pvcreationsrblx.github.io/content/docs/ets2_ats/_index.md

 ## Mods

 {{<callout type="warning">}}
-**IMPORTANT:** As of 19 September 2025, American Truck Simulator and Euro Truck Simulator 2 have been updated to version 1.56.
+**IMPORTANT:** As of 20 November 2025, American Truck Simulator and Euro Truck Simulator 2 have been updated to version 1.57.
 My mods should have minimal (if any) issues with the new version, but if you have any issues with them, please let me know!
 {{</callout>}}